bbauska/LFS170x/readme.md

 #### Use Case: Public Sector - Smart Dubai
 <p align="center">
 <img src="https://user-images.githubusercontent.com/41387907/149682296-168d4769-ce5f-41e6-8504-e063e8882647.png" width="400" "Smart Dubai" >
+&nbsp;

    • Approach: To make Dubai the happiest city on Earth by recreating everyday experiences for residents and visitors of Dubai, making them more personalized seamless, efficient and impactful.
 The Smart Dubai strategy will be using three essential pillars: government efficiency, industry creation and international leadership
    • Result: By the end of 2021, Dubai government will go completely paper-free, eliminating more than one billion pieces of paper used for government transactions every day.
 When successful, Dubai will be the first blockchain-powered government driving the future economy.
 More Use Cases
 Blockchain is having far reaching effects in major industries.
 Let’s take a look at three major industries having a positive influence from this new way to organize our information:
    • Supply chain
 Blockchain is used in supply chains to gain transparency and traceability.
 This has a special advantage for global health when used in traceability to the food supply chain.
 By tracking food on a blockchain, you are building trust into the system through the transparency feature.
 In the event of a problem, blockchain technology can pinpoint the exact location and cause of a food health issue.
 By instantly tracing food issues back to the source, all contaminated lots can be tracked and dealt with instantly.
    • Global trade
 Blockchain is making headway in the global trade markets with transparency and immutability that offer new relationships among distrusting parties.
 Blockchain makes sure all relevant parties have access to the same information.
 Trade barriers are reduced, from settlement issues, to compliance and regulation, information is being shared and accessed in new secure ways.
 A distributed ledger technology (DLT) opens up a new avenue for securely sharing data that guarantees accuracy while removing banks as deal facilitators.
 Smart contract and microfinancing alternatives allow all size companies to seamlessly trade across borders.
    • Digital identity (self-sovereign identity and verifiable credentials) Users of the Internet were all but unaware that all the information given so freely when interacting with companies online, was being stored and sold.
 Data became a siloed commodity owned by everyone but you.
 With new blockchain technology, individuals can reclaim their identity information breaking the need for data silos, endless passwords and hackable databases.
 Self-sovereign identity (an individual identity holder controls their credentials and can use them without permission) gives secure identity verification designed to bring trust and personal control so people can prove things about themselves using trustworthy verifiable digital credential.

 ### <a id="ch1-6"></a>1.6 Chapter Summary
 In this chapter, we discussed:
    • The history of the Internet and how blockchain technology relies on Internet technology as the foundation for building the future of the blockchain evolution.
    • The difference between blockchain and Bitcoin.
    • How blockchain functions.
    • Blockchain concepts and characteristics: distributed ledger, peer to peer, transparent, consensus, encryption, immutability, programmable.
    • Blockchain users and their roles.
    • Emerging general use cases.

 ## <a id="ch2"></a>Chapter 2.
 Blockchain Mechanics
 Chapter Overview